We will have a range of assignments that will allow you to think about and use programming.

 Text Content and overall approach – 20% – the project answers a question that is important to your audience.
 Content is clear and free of spelling or grammatical errors.
 Article is well written and has a relevant flow.
 Include your name and email address and any other pertinent information about you as author somewhere in the site.
 As relevant, include links to outside resources.

 Data – 25% – Data is a significant portion of this project and should be key to the storytelling.
 Find data sources that relate to your topic and present properly within the story.
-Data presentation should be interactive, which means the user should be able to interact with something on the page that changes the DOM.
-You may use multiple forms, charts, maps or other ways to present data.
+Data presentation must be interactive, which means the user should be able to interact with something on the page that changes the DOM.
+You may use multiple forms, charts, maps, tables or other ways to present data.

 Design – 15% – pages are to be designed properly.
 Refer to information from the Web design class to make sure you use good design principles, proper page titles, functioning navigation, effective layout.
 If you need to, feel free to refer to content on my Web Design site.